Biodiversity Net Gain for Developers, are you ready?

 The Advantages

 Off-the-shelf.
-Civity can provide Biodiversity Credits for upcoming Planning applications as well as Consultation to ensure a smooth transit through the planning process.
+Civity can provide biodiversity units for upcoming planning applications as well as consultation to ensure a smooth transit through the planning process.

 Fast.
-The acquisition of Biodiversity Credits is much faster than purchasing suitable land.
+The acquisition of biodiversity units is much faster than purchasing suitable land.

 Maintenance-free.
-Civity takes over the responsibility for maintaining the land for 30 years.
+Civity takes over the responsibility for maintaining and monitoring the land for 31 years.

 Asset-efficient.
-No need to tie up funds in the land that serves no purpose to the developer.
+No need to tie up funds in the land that serves little purpose to the developer.

 No risk.
-Civity will absorb all the legal liability and planning demands that may adversely affect wildlife habitats if they are providing of the offset value.
+Civity will absorb all the legal liability and planning implications for delivering the units you purchase.

 Expertise.
 Civity has its roots in ecology, biodiversity and planning.